Anaïs in Love

-Anaïs in Love (Les Amours d'Anaïs) is a 2021 French comedy film directed by Charline Bourgeois-Tacquet.
-The film was shown in the International Critics' Week section at the 2021 Cannes Film Festival.
+Anaïs in Love (Les Amours d'Anaïs) is a 2021 French comedy film written and directed by Charline Bourgeois-Tacquet.
+Starring Anaïs Demoustier as the titular role, it follows a young woman who falls in love with a middle aged couple.

+The film had its world premiere in the Critics' Week section of the 2021 Cannes Film Festival on 10 July 2021.
+It was theatrically released in France on 15 September by Haut et Court.